 Twice a month, kids from the community (accompanied by an adult) can bring their bike to work hands on with our team of volunteer mechanics to repair or maintain their bicycle free of charge!

-This event runs every 2nd and 4th Tuesday of each month from 6-8pm at our shop.
-On the 4th Tuesday, we also host a community potluck for any volunteer or kid that attends the event.
+This event runs every 2nd and 4th Thursday of each month from 6-8pm at our shop.

 The Max Mobile Fix-It